edgedb/edgedb/docs/edgeql/index.rst

 mind.

 **Compatible with modern languages**.
-A jaw-dropping amount of effort has been spend attempting to `bridge the gap <https://en.wikipedia.org/wiki/ Object%E2%80%93relational_impedance_mismatch>`_ between SQL's *relational* paradigm and the *object-oriented* nature of modern programming languages.
+A jaw-dropping amount of effort has been spent attempting to `bridge the gap <https://en.wikipedia.org/wiki/ Object%E2%80%93relational_impedance_mismatch>`_ between the *relational* paradigm of SQL and the *object-oriented* nature of modern programming languages.
 EdgeDB sidesteps this problem by modeling data in an *object-relational* way.

 **Strongly typed**.
 EdgeQL is *inextricably tied* to EdgeDB's rigorous object-oriented type system.
 The type of all expressions is statically